knative/serving/docs/telemetry.md

 ```shell
 kubectl proxy
 ```
-Then open Kibana UI at this [link](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana) (*it might take a couple of minutes for the proxy to work*)
+Then open Kibana UI at this [link](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana)
+(*it might take a couple of minutes for the proxy to work*).
+When Kibana is opened the first time, it will ask you to crete an index.
+Accept the default options as is.
+As logs get ingested, new fields will be discovered and to have them indexed, go to Management -> Index Patterns -> Refresh button (on top right) -> Refresh fields.

 ### Accessing metrics